jsheroes/website/src/pages/speak.md

 In 2025 we want to **bridge the gap** between the industry problems and the solutions put forward by the tech community.
 We are looking for talks about common architecture problems, talks that highlight the struggles of managing complexity, maintainability and scalability and talks that explore new technologies, frameworks and standards.
 Each year our theme is broad and not all talks will be connected with it, so consider it more like a line connecting different ideas and topics, rather than a restriction.

 ## 📈 How the selection will happen

+You can read more about [our 2023 CFP process](/blog/call-for-papers-2023-insights) to have a better idea about how we select our speakers.

 Each year we receive hundreds of proposals from which we can unfortunately only pick a handful.
 With this in mind, we created a team of world wide subject matter experts that will go through the proposals and will decide what to include on the final agenda.
 This is a rough estimation of our schedule and process: